Aasritha-Gopisetti/dynamic-card-app/README.txt

 - **HTML & CSS** — For structuring and styling the UI.
 - **Angular CLI** — For scaffolding, development server, and builds.

+## Output

+### ✅ Home Page with Cards
+Displays a list of cards with titles, descriptions, and edit buttons.

+### ✅ Edit Modal Popup
+Edit card description using a popup modal.

 ## 📬 Contact

 For any questions, feedback, or contributions, feel free to reach out: